-Then, if you determine that you do have an infestation, you should exterminate the ants as soon as possible.
+If you determine that you have an infestation, you should get rid of the ants as soon as possible.
 If these pests are found and treated early, the damage can be stopped.
-If you wait, the damage will only get worse – they don’t ‘just go away’.
+If you wait, the damage will only get worse – they don’t “just go away.”

 What Do Carpenter Ants Look Like?

 These big black ants are huge – they are the largest ants in Pennsylvania.
 They can be ½-inch long.